na-na-hi/renget/archive/sdg-lora-motherload.md

 Discord: https://discord.gg/ktVSfP596Y
 I  take model/LoRA backup requests too.
 So if you need something saved, tell  me.

-All of civitai has been mirrored (as of 3/29/23) and the link is available in our discord.
-We're considering making torrents for each model and LoRA and putting them on the new SD wiki once it's up.

-Rentry status update (4/11/23): The R2 mirror anon bailed on us without saying a word and took the civitai mirror down for whatever reason (fuck him).
-And I have a fuckton of work that got dumped on me IRL, so I won't be able to update the rentry for a while.

 Model Motherload: https://rentry.org/sdg-motherload

 #LoRA's